DSLituiev/lab-keras-r/running-docker-containers.md

 - password:  `rstudio`

 You should then see an Rstudio interface.
 In 5/30's structured discussion, we will go over how to train a neural network in the cloud using this.

+### Removing Neuromation
+If you don't need Neuromation anymore after this class, you can easily remove it from your laptop by removing the conda environment in which it was installed.
+Type the following in your terminal window:

+    conda env remove --name neuromation